episerver/Foundation-docs/Page Types/Calendar Event Page.md

 Property Name | Type | Property Description
 --------------|------|---------------
-**PropertyName** | PropertyType | Property description.
+**Start date** () | DateTime | Property description.
 Provides a configurable drag-and-drop interface for placing media, blocks, or other content onto the page.
-**PropertyName** | PropertyType | Property description.
+**End date** () | DateTime | Property description.
 Provides a configurable drag-and-drop interface for placing media, blocks, or other content onto the page.
+**Location** () | String | Property description.
+Provides a configurable drag-and-drop interface for placing media, blocks, or other content onto the page.
+**Main body** () | XHTML string | Property description.
+Provides a configurable drag-and-drop interface for placing media, blocks, or other content onto the page.
-**PropertyName** | PropertyType | Property description.
+**Main content area** () | ContentArea | Property description.
 Provides a configurable drag-and-drop interface for placing media, blocks, or other content onto the page.

 ## Technical Information